How Well Do Disinfectants Work?

 - 5 different disinfectant solutions (some examples below) and water as a control:

-- Distilled water from an unopened bottle (sterile)
+- Distilled water from an unopened bottle; available in the bottled water aisle of grocery stores.

 - 10% bleach (mix 1 part bleach with 9 parts water)

-- 70% alcohol (mix 7 parts rubbing alcohol with 3 parts water)
+- Rubbing alcohol (take note of what % alcohol makes up the solution you buy) alcohol (mix 7 parts rubbing alcohol with 3 parts water)

 - Antibacterial soap